skylerchang/portfolio/content/publication/journal-article/index.md

 ---

 {{% callout note %}}
-Click the _PDF_ button above to read full publication.
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

 {{% callout note %}}
-Click the _DATASET_ button above to download the data.
+Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

+Add the publication's **full text** or **supplementary notes** here.
+You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).